alexej-schelle/MonteCarloPriceSpectrum/README.md

 The routine calculates a Monte Carlo spectrum of probable prices in a game theory of trade and purchase of a product in a given price range [a,b] with certain price start value and attractive (static) price interaction force assuming
 Poisson event distribution.

-In order to maximise your income with trading, choose a Monte Carlo price spectrum with maximal price sum.
+The Monte Carlo price spectrum with maximal price sum is conjectured to be optimal for efficient trading.

 For installation, please replace the path '/path-to-figure/' with your installation path in line 173 of this code.